5argon/Minefield/README.md

 This is a way to use `enum` to refer to `GameObject` in your scene, by "attaching the `enum`" to it.
 Attaching an `enum` is possible by a `MonoBehaviour` carrying that `enum`.

-It make writing a test more fun because `enum` could be auto completed and self described, rather than having to use something like `GameObject.Find` which rely on object's `string` name that may be refactored without the test updating along. `enum` could be mass-refactored by most code editor.
+It make writing a test more fun because `enum` could be auto completed and self described, rather than having to use something like `GameObject.Find` which rely on object's `string` name that may be refactored without the test updating along. `enum` could be mass-refactored by most code editors.

-It will also provide various test tools based on using these `enum`.
+### Label declaration

 To use beacons, first you will declare some `enum` that represents all possible actions in the scene.
 This is called a beacon's **label**.
-This is like Flux or Redux's action string if you came from front end dev, however they could also represent any test checking point and doesn't have to be strictly "action".
+This is like Flux or Redux's action string if you do front end dev, however they could also represent any test checking point and doesn't have to be strictly "action".
 Other than they will help us test, it is an overview of what's possible, and a checklist if you are missing any tests or not.

+You can nest the definition in one of your class so you could reuse name.
+For example I would like to always name it `Navigation` but there are different `Navigation` on the other scenes.

 ```csharp
 public class ModeSelectScreen : MonoBehaviour